blankly-finance/blankly-docs/content/en/websockets/general_manager.md

 ### Example

-To use a Coinbase Pro stream, such as `heartbeat`, simply create a general connection using that channel:
+To use a Coinbase stream, such as `heartbeat`, simply create a general connection using that channel:

 ```python
 # Demo callback object